 \begin{small_ind_s_itemize} \item Figure~\ref{fig:bench_summary}b shows that DGR has a significantly lower learning speed (based on LCA) than the other methods since a new generative model must be trained in each learning session.
 If the number of epochs to train the generative model are ignored, DGR's LCA is comparable to Batch (DGR$^{\prime}$ in Figure~\ref{fig:bench_summary}b) but still significantly lower than the regularization techniques (L2R and SI).

-\item Figure~\ref{fig:bench_summary}c indicates that methods with good inference performance also tend to have higher model memory growth (i.e., MS measure); among the methods with significantly better inference performance than Finetune (DGR, L2R, SI), L2R has the smallest MS followed by SI and DGR.
+\item Figure~\ref{fig:bench_summary}c indicates that methods with good inference performance also tend to have higher model memory growth (i.e., MS measure); among the methods with significantly better inference performance than Finetune, L2R has the smallest MS followed by SI and DGR.

-\item As a result of regularizing prior embeddings, L2R and SI initially perform much better than DGR; the same is true of the Batch baseline, as seen in Figure~\ref{fig:intialvsfinal} that plots the Hits@10 for each method at the start and end of each learning session.
+\item Since they regularize prior embeddings, L2R and SI initially perform better than DGR, as does the Finetune baseline, as seen in the Hits@10 plots for each method at the start and end of each learning session (Figure~\ref{fig:intialvsfinal}).

 \item Figures~\ref{fig:bench_summary} and~\ref{fig:intialvsfinal} indicate that the CKGE methods based on architecture modification (i.e., PNN and CWR) have significantly lower inference performance than Finetune in all experiments.
 The difference in performance between PNN and the regularization-based methods shows the importance of flexibility over prior concepts for CKGE.
 Also, CWR's poor inference performance highlights the challenges of directly manipulating the embedding space because, although CWR can learn TE well in isolation, CE is quickly corrupted by the averaging performed to merge embeddings. \end{small_ind_s_itemize}